Depression Chat Rooms

 Some studies indicate that people with depressive symptoms are more likely to fall into problematic, excessive internet use when they spend lots of time in chat rooms.
 If you’re using online groups as a support system for depression, you may want to make sure you’re also making an effort to engage with the people around you.
 Some strategies that can help with depression may require you to get out of the house and move around, such as exercising or spending time in natural settings.

-Where can you find reliable depression chat rooms?
+Where can you find reliable support?

 Some online support groups for depression and anxiety may be more useful than others.
 The following long-running groups have substantial communities that may provide effective help: